 A 65% haircut on any locally held assets is terrible enough, but at least you are still able to remit money back home to pay your mortgage in your home country, or other debt obligations overseas.

 The thing is, with the currency in freefall, everyone (including local nationals) is trying to move money out of the country to avoid the increasing currency collapse.
-Which, as mentioned above, further drives down the currency and continues this deadly sprial.
+Which, as mentioned above, further drives down the currency and continues this deadly spiral.

 At this point, severely embattled countries can be forced to implement "Capital Controls" to legally prevent the exchange of local currency.